World Backup Day

 Password policies, user awareness training and user testing play a crucial role in mitigating these risks.

 If you do become a victim of Ransomware attack which encrypts your data, having a properly organised file structure will ensure that only a small portion is affected (meaning that other users can still access the files they need).

 It is important to thoroughly restore and test backups to ensure that they are fit for purpose when needed.

 Don’t Risk your Most Valuable Asset, Call Akita!

 For many businesses, the data and information they hold is their most valuable asset.
 Losing this is something which businesses often do not recover from and are forced to close.

-To discuss your backup strategy and find out how Akita can ensure that your organisation is properly protected, call us today on 01732 762675 or email firstname.lastname@example.org.
+In the spirit of World Backup Day, contact Akita to discuss your backup strategy and find out how we can ensure that your organisation is properly protected, call us today on 01732 762675 or email firstname.lastname@example.org.